 - Applying the HACCP principles.

-The preliminary tasks that you need to consider are;
+The preliminary tasks that you need to consider are:

-- Put together a HACCP team.
+- Putting together a HACCP team.

-- Describe the product.
+- Describing the product.

-- Identify the product's intended use.
+- Identifying the product's intended use.

-- Create a flow diagram.
+- Creating a flow diagram.

-- Confirm the flow diagram.
+- Confirmation of the flow diagram.

 What are the seven HACCP principles?

 Establishments that are handling food need to have robust food safety procedures or systems that are based on the HACCP principles.
+The seven HACCP principles are as follows:

 - Identify hazards by carrying out a hazard analysis.